xinyad/jekyll-web.io/pages/mydoc/mydoc_9_4.md

 </style>

 <br>
-The use of a regional travel demand model in combination with the ELToD Static Assignment Model is the preferred method to prepare project traffic forecasts for Express Lanes.
+The use of a regional travel demand model <span style="color: #248ec2"><b>in combination with</b></span> the ELToD Static Assignment Model is the preferred method to prepare project traffic forecasts for Express Lanes.
 ELToD is a stand-alone application that follows the FSUTMS standards and works in conjunction with all Florida’s travel demand models.
 ELToD was initially calibrated using 2011 data from I-95 Express Phase 1.
-Since then, ELToD has been re-validated against observed data in Broward County on both I-95 Express Phase 2 and I-595 Express.
+Since then, ELToD has been re-calibrated against observed data in Broward and Palm Beach Counties on both I-95 Express Phase 1-4 and I-595 Express.
 Florida’s Turnpike Enterprise has used ELToD for project traffic forecasting for numerous projects around the state in the South Florida, Central Florida, and West Central Florida regions.

 <style>